AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2024

+### March 2024 {#mar-2024}

+Mobile app configuration section has been updated for iOS token-based connection to APNs.
+[Read more](../../delivery/using/configuring-the-mobile-application.md#creating-ios-app)

 ### January 2024 {#jan-2024}

 Information has been added on how the default postalAddress field for Direct Mail is defined and why it is important to make sure that addresses are complete.
 [Read more](../../delivery/using/about-direct-mail-channel.md)